 Many of the people think that payday loans and personal loans are one of the same things, or that they are at least very similar.
 But there are however some big differences between the two.

-Payday loans are generally for very short term and they are secured against the borrower’s next paycheck.
+Payday loans are generally for a very short term and they are secured against the borrower’s next paycheck.
 Payday lenders are however usually very eager to offer this “band-aid” solution in times of financial crisis, which however comes along with their sky-high interest rates that are generally through the roof.

-Personal loans are commonly for the larger dollar amounts, which thus mean that they actually offer a solution to many of the borrower’s immediate financial problems, and are then paid back in the form of instalments over a longer period of time.
+Personal loans are commonly for the larger dollar amounts, which thus mean that they actually offer a solution to many of the borrower’s immediate financial problems, and are then paid back in the form of installments over a longer period of time.